 As reported in the 2023 State of Agile Report, firms that have implemented SAFe reported the following:

 The numbers above are not mere projections; rather, they reinforce the organization's competitive edge and profit.
 For example, one healthcare provider estimated a $3.8 million annual savings from reduced coordination expenses and quicker delivery after implementing SAFe.
+Learning how to get SAFe certified can further enhance these outcomes by equipping teams with the necessary skills.

 Relative to other frameworks such as LeSS (Large-Scale Scrum), Nexus, or the Spotify Model, SAFe is often singled out for its detailed recommendations and more regimented framework.
 While these other approaches may afford more flexibility, they provide a lot less guidance, which can be difficult for companies new to scaling agile.
+This distinction is clear when comparing Agile vs SAFe, where SAFe’s structured approach suits complex enterprises.

 Based on what organizations report having realized post-implementation, let's consider the most significant benefits of the SAFe Agile Framework.